 SC&H Group is a nationally recognized management consulting, audit, and tax firm serving clients from rapidly growing private sector businesses to Fortune 500 companies with global brands.
 The firm's strategic practices provide the leading-edge thinking and advice that transform our clients' businesses and help them outpace the competition.
 We embrace the future and help clients prepare, innovate, and evolve their businesses in this complex and highly competitive world.
-For more than 27 years, SC&H Group has demonstrated its commitment to delivering powerful minds, passionate teams, and proven results on each and every engagement.
-Learn more at www.schgroup.com.
+For more than 25 years, SC&H Group has demonstrated its commitment to delivering powerful minds, passionate teams, and proven results on each and every engagement.